 Breweries are another popular Host location.
 Here, visitors can sample craft beers and often delicious foods as well.
 In addition, many breweries offer tours to get a closer look at the brewing process.
 This is a great way to get to know your Host and learn more about your favorite beverages.
 Not having to drive home is also a bonus, since members can park their homes just outside.

 One popular brewery location is the Neon Groundhog Brewery in Grand Rapids, Ohio.
 There is a winery attached, with all the beers crafted and wine bottled on sight.
 There is live music and food available at various times throughout the year.
-Visitors are invited to park beside the gorgeous vineyards in this Midwestern-style brewery and winery setting.
+This Midwestern-style brewery and winery setting invites visitors to park beside their gorgeous vineyards.

 Museums are another great type of Host location, and the options vary greatly, from museums full of information about railways, airplanes, quilting, agriculture, history, exotic animals, and so much more.
 After spending a few hours learning about a new topic, members can cook dinner and crash in their own home on wheels, parked right outside.

 The Orange Empire Railway Museum is just 124 Harvest Host Museum locations.
 There is no admission fee at the museum, but visitors are encouraged to make a donation and/or purchase from the gift shop.
-Train and trolley rides are offered on weekends, and the museum is chock full of historic train cars and information about the history of the railways of America.
+They offer train and trolley rides on weekends, and the museum is chock full of historic train cars and information about the history of the railways of America.

 Golf courses are the newest Harvest Host offering.
-For an additional $40 per year, members are granted access to the 700+ Host locations mentioned above, as well as 300+ additional golf courses, taking the total number of unique overnight locations past 1,000!
+For an additional $40 per year, members can access to the 800+ Host locations mentioned above, as well as 300+ additional golf courses.
+This takes the total number of unique overnight locations past 1,100!
 Here, members can receive discounts on golfing, food, services, and shopping.
-Playing golf is not typically a requirement to stay in these serene and uncrowded locations, and for the avid golfer, this membership upgrade is surely worth it.
+Playing golf is not typically a requirement to stay in these serene and uncrowded locations.
+However, for the avid golfer, this membership upgrade is surely worth it.

 If you are looking for a unique RVing experience that the entire family can enjoy, then look no further!
 With hundreds of locations available, there is truly something for everyone to enjoy.
 For a glimpse at the small-town, hidden gems of Real America, consider a Harvest Hosts membership for your family.